It’s the end of summer, the kids are going back to school, we’ve taken our holidays and now it’s time to get back to business.

-I took the course because I felt the content would be an interesting addition to my current service offering, tying together all of the elements I believe in as a Business Consultant and Coach while creating a new source of energy for my personal new year.
+I took the course because I felt the content would be an interesting addition to my current service offering, tying together all of the elements I believe in as a Marketing s Consultant and Leadership Coach while creating a new source of energy for my personal new year.

 It was fantastic!